onisage/uxhouse/README.md

 ## General Goals

 While UXhouse will always stay close to where it started, there are aspirations to be and provide more than just a place to hang out.
 The community was created with the intention to bring people together, but also to help those people further themselves in their passions and craft working within the umbrella of UX.
+Below are all the current plans for growth and their priority at this time.

 ### Now